avamia/streaming-config/README.md

 sudo service stunnel4 start
 ```

-If you get an error, it may be because you ran the service with the 1935 port defined, which would already be in use by NGINX.
+If you get an error here, it may be because you ran the service with the 1935 port defined, which would already be in use by NGINX.

 ## Verifying your Connection
 After restaring nginx and stunnel, you can double check that the process are running, ie: